iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> Great to help out but sometimes have difficulty starting a session due to 'used all daya' message<br> :date: __2021-01-30 17:01:33__

 > The app is strange.
 Compred to folding@home it does not stimulate competition by giving you and Id, points, and the ability to gain more points by putting more devices under the same ID.
 Also it doesn't have any settings to allow me to use more or less resources.
 For instance it was initially using only one big core and now it seems to have settled for some of the little cores and I have no control over this behaviour.
 The app does not work in landscape mode which is very annoying.<br> :date: __2021-01-24 22:23:05__